-Children enrolling in kindergarten must be at least five years of age on or before September 15th of the year in which they wish to enroll.
+Children enrolling in Junior Kindergarten or Kindergarten must be at least five years of age on or before September 15th of the year in which they wish to enroll and potty trained.
 A child wishing to enroll must present evidence of age in the form of a birth certificate or other comparable evidence before that child can enroll.
+Prior to enrollment a completed health and immunization certificate must be turned into the office.
+Your child will not be allowed to come to school until all these documents are received in the main office.